openshift/openshift-origin-design/web-console/knikubevirt/Create-vm/step-5-review/wizard-review.md

 ## creating State

 When the user clicks “Create virtual machine” they will then be will see the "creating state" for the virtual machine.
+In this step they would be removed from the navigation of the wizard and only able to get back in an error state where something needs to be addressed.

 ![vm is being created](img/vm-creating.png)